groupserver/gs.content.css/README.txt

 | Twitter     | ``&#x74;``     | No  | The ``t`` character             |
 +-------------+----------------+-----+---------------------------------+

-Where possible the glyphs are mapped onto standard Unicode code-points, otherwise they are placed at the start of the private-use area.
+Where possible the glyphs are mapped onto standard Unicode code points.
+This allows them to look *vaguely* right when typefaces other than the glyph-font are being used.
+The non-standard icons are placed at the start of the private-use area.

 `Two patterns from CSS Tricks`_ are used to display the icons: